 Sunrise and sunset mode: Mainly applying to smart bulbs and window shades, sunrise and sunset mode has connected devices turn on and off at the beginning and end of the day, syncing with nature.
 Waking up to natural light is a pleasant experience

-Activity log: An activity log is simply a list of the IoT devices activity, like at what time the door was locked or unlocked, when were the lights turned on and more.
+Activity log: An activity log is simply a list of the IoT devices' activity, like at what time the door was locked or unlocked, when were the lights turned on and more.
 This is very useful for smart locks and security systems, in particular, but may not be as necessary for appliances and other devices.

 Energy monitoring: With energy monitoring, you know how much energy is consumed by each of your appliances at home.
 It is more accurate when used with heavy electrical appliances like geysers, microwaves, and ACs.

 Smart homes make your life easier by automating actions.
-Having the coffee maker prepare coffee by the time you wake up, or automatic light intensity regulation based on the time of the day, or simply get notified the second your kids come home.
+Have the coffee maker prepare coffee by the time you wake up, or automatic light intensity regulation based on the time of the day, or simply get notified the second your kids come home.
 With literally thousands of devices available, the possibilities are endless.

 Get started with Smart Home